Insight Over Sight: Exploring the Vision-Knowledge Conflicts in Multimodal LLMs: Introduction

-Using the crafted benchmark, we evaluate nine representative MLLMs from five model families, providing insights into model behaviors, the causes of conflicts, and effective methods designs to mitigate the negative effects of conflicts.
-Notably, when facing knowledge conflicts, MLLMs tend to over-rely on their parametric knowledge for simpler questions.
-For instance, the top commercial model, \texttt{Claude-3.5-Sonnet}, exhibits a memorization ratio (MR) on parametric knowledge of 43.6\% on Yes-No questions, substantially higher than results on more complex subjective questions; the largest open-source model evaluated, \texttt{LLaVA-NeXT-34B}, shows a MR of 26.7\% on Yes-No questions, three times more than that on subjective questions.
-Our detailed analysis of the failure cases reveals that MLLMs generally focus more on the textual query than on the visual context.
-Drawing on these observations, we revisit several existing training-free methods~\citep{leng2024vcd,liu2024pai,wei2022cot} to enhance the impact of visual context in answer generation.
-Interestingly, although Chain-of-Thought prompting~\citep{wei2022cot} improves model's reasoning abilities, it directs MLLMs to over-utilize the parametric knowledge in the reasoning process, leading to inaccurate conclusions or refusals.
-From this understanding, we propose {\bf Focus-on-Vision} (FoV) prompting to instruct MLLMs to prioritize visual information, which markedly improves the performance.
+Using the crafted benchmark, we evaluate nine representative MLLMs from five model families, providing insights into model behaviors, the causes of conflicts, and effective approaches to mitigate the negative effects of conflicts.
+Notably, when facing knowledge conflicts, MLLMs tend to over-rely on their parametric knowledge for the answer, especially among Yes-No questions and action-related problems.
+For instance, the top commercial model, \texttt{Claude-3.5-Sonnet}, exhibits a memorization ratio on parametric knowledge of 43.6\% on Yes-No questions, substantially higher than results on more complex Open-Ended questions.
+Regarding conflict type, the average memorization ratio for counter-commonsense action problems is 23.8\%, 10.4 percentage points higher than that for the place problems.
+Our detailed analysis of the failure cases reveals that MLLMs generally underutilize visual information, relying on parametric knowledge to infer the answer based on textual clues.
+Drawing on these observations, we assess several existing improvement methods to enhance the impact of visual context in answer generation.
+Interestingly, although Chain-of-Thought prompting improves the reasoning abilities, it guides MLLMs to utilize parametric knowledge more during rationalization, often resulting in contradictory conclusions or refusals.
+In response, we propose ``Focus-on-Vision'' (FoV) prompting to directly instruct MLLMs to prioritize visual information, which markedly improves the model's performance.
+Despite advancements by various mitigation approaches, the vision-knowledge conflict remains a persistent challenge.